OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 .. important:: This step should be performed **after** we have imported the datastores where the template's hard disk files are located as it was explained before.

+.. important:: Before importing a template check that the datastores that hosts the virtual hard disks have been monitored and that they report its size and usage information.
+You can't create images in a datastore until it's monitored.

 The import tools (either the onevcenter tool or Sunstone) gives you information about the templates:

 * the name of the template